Back in October I posted a

 - Filter Options – Filter options similar to those found in WPG where you can Group By, Sort By.
 If I wish to view files taken a year ago, there does not seem to be a quick way to do this in this view.

 - Search – A search box would also be nice.
-Advanced users could enter wildcards and operators for searching among vast collections.
+Advanced users could enter wildcards and operators like with Windows’ File Explorer for searching among vast collections.
+(Example: Display photos with a rating if 3 stars or more).

 - It’s all about the Metadata – Better File Information – When a single or multiple files are selected, display an option (similar to the Information button in OneDrive) which brings up a window which displays file information (metadata).
 Be able to view and edit essentials such as: